-Regulations of the Middlesex Company and Its Boarding Houses
+Regulations of the Middlesex Company and Its Boarding Houses (with text supports)

 The Lowell textile factories, and the boarding houses where they required their female workers to live, had strict rules.
 The women accepted these rules and even helped enforce them.